anabakh/Let-s-Bee-Friends-SMP/README.md

 -Clean Language: Use appropriate language in all channels.
 Excessive swearing or garbage content is not permitted

 -No Spam: Do not spam messages, emojis, or links in any of the channels

+We hope you will have a great time and remember that it’s only the beginning of something huge.